-Holding I Register Parameter Map Hex Address ID Туре Description Note 40039 0x0026 trq_thrust_zero_0 trq_thrust_zero: Parameter set part 01 of 02 (Byte indexes 01 and 00).Type: FLOAT Torque/Thrust Null: The value of the load sensor that corresponds to 0%.
+Holding Register Parameter Map Reg.
+No. Hex Address ID Туре Description Note 40039 0x0026 trq_thrust_zero_0 ration trq_thrust_zero: Parameter set part 01 of 02 (Byte indexes 01 and 00).Type: FLOAT Torque/Thrust Null: The value of the load sensor that corresponds to 0%.
 TK units represent the internal Torque/Thrust Sensor signal level.
-2 40040 0x0027 trq_thrust_zero_1 trq_thrust_zero: Parameter set part 02 of 02 (Byte indexes 03 and 02).Type: FLOAT Torque/Thrust Null: The value of the load sensor that corresponds to 0%.
+2 40040 trq_thrust_zero_1 ration trq_thrust_zero: Parameter set part 02 of 02 (Byte indexes 03 and 02).Type: FLOAT Torque/Thrust Null: The value of the load sensor that corresponds to 0%.
 TK units represent the internal Torque/Thrust Sensor signal level.
-2 40041 0x0028 trq_thrust_limit_upper_0 trq_thrust_limit_upper: Parameter set part 01 of 02 (Byte indexes 01 and 00).Type: FLOAT Torque/Thrust Alarm Level: Torque/Thrust values greater than this will generate an alarm.
+2 40041 0x0028 trq_thrust_limit_upper_0 ration trq_thrust_limit_upper: Parameter set part 01 of 02 (Byte indexes 01 and 00).Type: FLOAT Torque/Thrust Alarm Level: Torque/Thrust values greater than this will generate an alarm.
 This alarm function does not cause the motor to stop.
 Also see 'ShutDwnTrq/ShutDwnThr'.
-2 40042 0x0029 trq_thrust_limit_upper_1 trq_thrust_limit_upper: Parameter set part 02 of 02 (Byte indexes 03 and 02).Type: FLOAT Torque/Thrust Alarm Level: Torque/Thrust values greater than this will generate an alarm.
+40042 0x0029 trq_thrust_limit_upper_1 ration trq_thrust_limit_upper: Parameter set part 02 of 02 (Byte indexes 03 and 02).Type: FLOAT Torque/Thrust Alarm Level: Torque/Thrust values greater than this will generate an alarm.
 This alarm function does not cause the motor to stop.
 Also see 'ShutDwnTrq/ShutDwnThr'.
-2 40044 0x002B overtrq_thrust_protection Type: ENUMERATED Over-thrust Protection: Defines whether detection of excessive thrust will remove power from the motor.
+40044 0x002B overtrq_thrust_protection Type: ENUMERATED Over-thrust Protection: Defines whether detection of excessive thrust will remove power from the motor.
 2 40045 0x002C shutdown_trq_thrust_level_0 shutdown_trq_thrust_level: Parameter set part 01 of 02 (Byte indexes 01 and 00).Type: FLOAT Shutdown Thrust Level: Power will be removed if thrust is greater than this level.
 This will cause a shutdown alarm.
 Set this value greater than 'AlarmLevel' to have an alarm before shutdown.
 Also see 'Ovt Prot'.
 2 40046 0x002D shutdown_trq_thrust_level_1 shutdown_trq_thrust_level: Parameter set part 02 of 02 (Byte indexes 03 and 02).Type: FLOAT Shutdown Thrust Level: Power will be removed if thrust is greater than this level.
 This will cause a shutdown alarm.
 Set this value greater than 'AlarmLevel' to have an alarm before shutdown.
 Also see 'Ovt Prot'.
 2 40048 0x002F stall_protection Type: ENUMERATED(1) stall_protection: Removes motor power if stall time is reached.
 Also see 'Stall Time'.
-40049 0x0030 drive_stall_time_0 drive_stall_time: Parameter set part 01 of 02 (Byte indexes 01 and 00).Type: FLOAT Stall Time: The maximum allowable time for the motor to run before the desired position is reached.
+40049 drive_stall_time_0 ration drive_stall_time: Parameter set part 01 of 02 (Byte indexes 01 and 00).Type: FLOAT Stall Time: The maximum allowable time for the motor to run before the desired position is reached.
 After this time the Stall condition is set.
 If stall protection is enabled- power will also be removed from the motor.
 This value should be set slightly longer than the end to end travel timing.
 Also see 'StallProt'.
-40050 0x0031 drive_stall_time_1 drive_stall_time: Parameter set part 02 of 02 (Byte indexes 03 and 02).Type: FLOAT Stall Time: The maximum allowable time for the motor to run before the desired position is reached.
+40050 drive_stall_time_1 ration drive_stall_time: Parameter set part 02 of 02 (Byte indexes 03 and 02).Type: FLOAT Stall Time: The maximum allowable time for the motor to run before the desired position is reached.
 After this time the Stall condition is set.
 If stall protection is enabled- power will also be removed from the motor.
 This value should be set slightly longer than the end to end travel timing.
 Also see 'StallProt'.
 40052 0x0033 travelspan_value_0 ration travelspan_value: Parameter set part 01 of 02 (Byte indexes 01 and 00).Type: FLOAT Travel: the number of degrees/inches/mm of output shaft travel for a 100% span.
-Edit this value to use a stroke shorter than the allowable 'MaxTravel'.
-Values higher than 'MaxTravel' are rejected.
-If values less than 'MaxTravel' are rejected- 'CPS Zero%' may have to be adjusted.
-40053 0x0034 travelspan_value_1 travelspan_value: Parameter set part 02 of 02 (Byte indexes 03 and 02).Type: FLOAT Travel: the number of degrees/inches/mm of output shaft travel for a 100% span.
 Edit this value to use a stroke shorter than the allowable 'MaxTravel'.
 Values higher than 'MaxTravel' are rejected.
 If values less than 'MaxTravel' are rejected- 'CPS Zero%' may have to be adjusted.